History of Suresnes: Disappearance of traditions

 Some of Suresnes' street names still refer to its wine-growing past, such as Rue des Bons-Raisins, Rue des Verjus, Rue des Bourets (a type of grape grown in Suresnes), Rue du Clos-des-Seigneurs, Rue du Clos-des-Ermites, and Rue du Port-au-Vin.
 In 1965, René Sordes also noted some lieux-dits and cantons (privileged place names), referring to “a particular feature of the place, natural or otherwise, a time that has passed, a particular culture, the name of an owner or a family, a famous event among others,” such as Val d'Or, la Croix-du-Roy (a cross once stood at this crossroads), les Terres-Blanches (the soil in this canton was white at shallow depths), la Fontaine-du-Tertre (about a fountain that flowed down the side of Mont Valérien) or les Bas-Roger (the woods of Sieur Roger, on the border of Suresnes and Puteaux).
 Rue des Chèvremont, on the northern plateau, is a reminder that it was laid out on a former goat pasture.

-Houses built with stone from the Nanterre and Suresnes quarries were notorious for getting dirty, causing greenish leprosy at the base of the houses, while walls covered with poor-quality plaster did not stand up well to the elements.
+Houses built with stone from the Nanterre and Suresnes quarries were notorious for getting dirty, causing greenish leprosy at the base of the houses; walls covered with poor-quality plaster did not stand up well to the elements.
 Houses generally had a hall facing the street (kitchen and dining room), with a bedroom and storeroom behind, a courtyard with a hutch, a goat or mule (more rarely a horse), a second floor or attic, and a cellar.
-The thresholds of the houses were relatively high, to prevent flooding during storms.
+The houses' thresholds were relatively high to prevent flooding during storms.
 This is how most houses in Suresnes looked in the mid-19th century.

 Typical Suresnes dishes include gibelotte of rabbit in red wine, matelote of eels, Seine friture, petit salé with cabbage, and cherries, which were eaten at guinguettes, and moules-frites with petit bleu.

-The suburbs of Paris were long frequented by Normans and Picards, who came to Suresnes to work in the fields and harvest grapes, or to replace workers driven out by the war, thus influencing its accent and language: “Fontaine du Tertre” (originally “du Tartre,” meaning “top of a mountain”) was pronounced “Fontaine du Tertre,” and ‘Suresnes’ was pronounced “Surane” in the 18th century.
+The suburbs of Paris were long frequented by Normans and Picards, who came to Suresnes to work in the fields and harvest grapes, or to replace workers driven out by the war, thus influencing its accent and language: "Fontaine du Tertre" (originally "du Tartre," meaning "top of a mountain") was pronounced "Fontaine du Tertre", and ‘Suresnes’ was pronounced "Surane" in the 18th century.
 As the suburbs integrated into the capital, they lost their accent, particularly with the arrival of factories and workers.

 Stained glass window in the church of the Immaculate Heart of Mary depicting the winegrowers of Suresnes celebrating Saint Vincent's Day.